revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary><b>Explanation</b></summary>

-> The WITH statement once used with open file guarantees that the file object is closed once the with block exits.
+> The 'WITH' statement which is used to open file, guarantees that the file object is closed once the 'with' block exits.

 </details>
 </details>

 ---

-10.The readlines() method returns
+10.What would the readlines() method return?

 A.str